core-wg/href/draft-ietf-core-href.md

 Rows with URI scheme names hat have a registration in "Uniform Resource Identifier (URI) Schemes" registry are used to populate the new "CRI scheme numbers" column in that registry ({{upd}}).

+[^add-regs]

+[^add-regs]:
-Rows with URI scheme names hat do not have a registration in "Uniform Resource Identifier (URI) Schemes" registry are used to populate the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry ({{cri-reg}}).
+    Rows with URI scheme names hat do not currently have a registration in the "Uniform Resource Identifier (URI) Schemes" registry are intended for registration before publication of this document.

 {::include code/schemes-numbers.md}
 {: #tab-numbers title="Mapping Scheme Numbers to Scheme Names"}